ethereum/EIPs/EIPS/eip-x.md

 EIP-X vaults MUST implement one or both of asynchronous deposit and redemption request flows.
 If either flow is not implemented in a request pattern, it MUST use the ERC-4626 standard synchronous interaction pattern.

 All EIP-X asynchronous tokenized vaults MUST implement ERC-4626, with the following overrides for request flows:
-1. In asynchronous deposit Vaults, the `deposit` and `mint` methods do not transfer  `asset` to the vault, because this already happened on `requestDeposit`.
+1. In asynchronous deposit vaults, the `deposit` and `mint` methods do not transfer  `asset` to the vault, because this already happened on `requestDeposit`.
-2. In asynchronous redemption Vaults, the `redeem` and `withdraw` methods do not transfer `shares` to the vault, because this already happened on `requestRedeem`.
+2. In asynchronous redemption vaults, the `redeem` and `withdraw` methods do not transfer `shares` to the vault, because this already happened on `requestRedeem`.
-3. In asynchronous redemption Vaults, the `owner` field of `redeem` and `withdraw` MUST be `msg.sender` to prevent the theft of requested redemptions by a nonowner.
+3. In asynchronous redemption vaults, the `owner` field of `redeem` and `withdraw` MUST be `msg.sender` to prevent the theft of requested redemptions by a nonowner.
+4. In asynchronous vaults, it must be possible to `cancelDepositRequest` and `cancelRedeemRequest`, which reduces the `pendingDepositRequest` or `pendingRedeemRequest` to 0 and increases the `maxDeposit` and `maxRedeem` to the previous pendingRequest, allowing the user to withdraw tokens or vault shares from the initial request.

 ### Request Lifecycle
 After submission, Requests go through Pending, Claimable, and Claimed stages.
 An example lifecycle for a deposit request is visualized in the table below.